iguillenp/SEPLN_2024_PhDSymposium/README.md

 ## Use
 The materials presented here can be used as a reference for future research, teaching, or for dissemination of the work presented at the symposium.

+## Contact me
+You can contact me through my email adress ibai.guillen@upm.es.
+Also, you can take a look to my [personal webpage](https://iguillenp.github.io/) in case you want to know more about me.

 ## Acknowledgements
 This work is supported by the Predoctoral Grant (PIPF-2022/COM-25947) of the Consejería de Educación, Ciencia y Universidades de la Comunidad de Madrid, Spain.